willlaird/PythonCode/README.md

 # i-love-python

-'i-love-python' contains some of my python code, and is mostly focused on data analysis.
+'i-love-python' contains some of my python code, and is mostly focused on data analysis or simulation.